Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The finite distance metric and off-shell non-analytic terms

 The replacement~\eqref{replacement} effectively sets the dimensional regularization scale to be the scale of the outgoing graviton momentum.
 Viewed in position space, the regularization scale is determined by the distance between the observer and the scattering event.

 We note that the off-shellness of the graviton momentum does not regularize all infrared divergences, so a dimensional regulator is still necessary to evaluate the final-state graviton one-point function.
-Indeed, all the integrals appearing in the cut part of the final-state one-point function are IR divergent, even when the external graviton is off-shell.
-This is because the vertex containing the external graviton also contains an external matter external line.
+Indeed, the propagators on the matter lines appear with a retarded $i\epsilon$ prescription.
+While the time-symmetric part of these contributions does not need extra regulators in the off-shell one-point function, the delta function introduces extra IR divergences associated with the incoming matter states~\cite{Caron-Huot:2023vxl}.
 While these divergences can be regularized by taking the matter particles off shell (or, equivalently, preparing the initial state at a finite distance), this will effectively replace the dimensional regularization scale of these divergences by the virtuality of the matter particles.
 Such terms will not affect the Fourier transform to position space, Eq.~\eqref{eq:momentumspaceexpress}, so we will not consider this explicitly here.
-Thus, the general form of the ${\cal O}(G^3)$ metric in momentum space, separated into nonanalytic and analytic parts, is
+In particular, the surviving $1/\epsilon_{\rm IR}$ divergence originates from the logarithmic drift of the incoming particles due to the long-distance nature of gravitational interactions.\footnote{This divergence can be removed by shifting the time coordinate or by keeping the incoming particles off-shell as previously mentioned.
+In the latter case, the external propagators must have advanced $i\epsilon$ prescriptions, as they correspond to the boundary conditions in the far past.}